Nayjest/lm-proxy/README.md

   <a href="https://github.com/Nayjest/lm-proxy/blob/main/LICENSE"><img src="https://img.shields.io/github/license/Nayjest/lm-proxy?color=d08aff" alt="License"></a>
 </p>

-# LM-Proxy

-**LM-Proxy** is a lightweight, OpenAI-compatible HTTP proxy server that unifies access to multiple Large Language Model providers and local inference through a single, standardized API endpoint.

-Built with Python, FastAPI and [MicroCore](https://github.com/Nayjest/ai-microcore), it seamlessly integrates cloud providers like Google, Anthropic, and OpenAI, as well as local PyTorch-based inference, while maintaining full compatibility with OpenAI's API format.
+Built with Python, FastAPI and [MicroCore](https://github.com/Nayjest/ai-microcore), **LM-Proxy** seamlessly integrates cloud providers like Google, Anthropic, and OpenAI, as well as local PyTorch-based inference, while maintaining full compatibility with OpenAI's API format.

 It works as a drop-in replacement for OpenAI's API, allowing you to switch between cloud providers and local models without modifying your existing client code.

-LM-Proxy supports real-time token streaming, secure API key management for cloud providers, and can be used both as an importable Python library and as a standalone HTTP service.
-Whether you're building production applications or experimenting with different models, LM-Proxy eliminates integration complexity and keeps your codebase provider-agnostic.
+**LM-Proxy** supports **real-time token streaming**, **secure Virual API key management**, and can be used both as an importable Python library and as a standalone HTTP service.
+Whether you're building production applications or experimenting with different models, LM-Proxy eliminates integration complexity and keeps your codebase **provider-agnostic**.

 ## Table of Contents